 Back in the day, horsemen and women used to show or event their horses in the summer and foxhunt the same horses in the fall and winter.
 We don’t see that any more, except maybe in Ireland where they still believe that foxhunting teaches horses about some of the fun in life, how to handle the terrain, and how to get themselves out of trouble by finding that fifth leg when needed.

 Fifteen-year-old Caelinn Leahy, who has a connection to Irish ways through her dad, Tony, foxhunts an eighteen-year-old bay Hanoverian gelding.
 His name is Splendor, and he’s a show jumper, too.
-On July 22nd, Caelinn and Splendor won the $50,000 HITS Balmoral Grand Prix in Illinois.To read more, a subscription is needed: Click here to subscribe
+On July 22nd, Caelinn and Splendor won the $50,000 HITS Balmoral Grand Prix in Illinois.To read more, a subscription is required.
+Log in or click here to subscribe.